jmathai/jmathai.github.com/_posts/2026-09-01-big-tech-wants-to-be-your-bible-translator.md

 So, then, what does AI that’s helpful to deepen our faith look?
 I think it starts with incentive.

-My exploration into this space, [Sojourn - Bible Study](https://trysojourn.app), measures success when [you get out of chat and into scripture](/faith-and-ai/getting-people-out-of-chat-and-into-scripture/) and is free to use.
+My exploration into this space, [Sojourn: Topical Bible Study](https://trysojourn.app), measures success when [you get out of chat and into scripture](/faith-and-ai/getting-people-out-of-chat-and-into-scripture/) and is free to use.
 I’m learning first hand the incentives which point this new technology towards a deepened faith.

 AI is a powerful tool for good … when in the right hands.